AmineDjeghri/awesome-os-setup/README.md

 ### Software
 -  Anaconda: install it and check add path
 - Sublime Text: install it before installing git bash (to make git bash uses sublime as an editor and not vim)
-- Git-Bash: to have the same commands as in linux
+- Git-Bash: You can use linux commands in windows !
+Download gitbash to have the same commands as in linux, you can even personalize your terminal
-( to check if it workds: run 'python --version' in git bash to see if anaconda added python to the path, you can now use it like linux, 'pip install ' ect.. will work  ) git bash works in every directory, right lick in any directory and you can have a bash with that path
+( to check if linux commands work: run 'python --version' in gitbash to see if anaconda added python to the path, you can now use it like linux, 'pip install ' ect.. will work  ) git bash works in every directory, right lick in any directory and you can have a bash with that path

 - Google Sync Drive:  download it on windows and put your git repositories inside it, you can use vscode to run the codes in your pc and also google colab